-The BA (Hons) Business Management and Computing is a full undergraduate award involving study at levels 4, 5 and 6.
+The BA (Hons) Business Management and Law is a full undergraduate award involving study at levels 4, 5 and 6.
 It incorporates exit awards for 120 credits at level 4 (CertHE), and 240 credits at levels 120 at 4 and 120 at level 5 (DipHE).
-The module content of the programme has been selected from across the School of Business Management and Creativity, and the School of Computing.
+The module content of the programme has been selected from across the School of Business Management and Creativity, and the School of Law.
 An outline of the programme's content and assessment methods can be found in the programme specification below.
 Each 20-credit module is equivalent to approximately 200 hours of self-guided learning.

 You will be supported through each module by academic staff who will introduce you to the relevant concepts, theories and models for your subject areas, and help you bring these to life through interactive lessons, discussions, and activities.
-The programme will introduce you to the inter-related disciplines of leadership and management and computing, and support you in building your confidence, knowledge and transferrable skills, in order to pursue a business with computing career or undertake further relevant study.
+The programme will introduce you to the inter-related disciplines of human resource management and psychology, and support you in building your confidence, knowledge and transferrable skills, in order to pursue a business and law career or undertake further relevant study.